My name is Melissa Meredith Sturm Danckert Wells but you can call me Miss Wells.

 An artist’s journey can be likened to that organic fruit.
 The relentless pursuit of fine art tends to produce people with thicker skin and more “nutrients” of the spiritual kind.
 That certainly describes me and my artist friends… at least the ones that have not become bitter and soured.

-While I struggled with being an artist versus toiling to cover expenses, something magical was brewing on my behalf.
+While I struggled to cover expenses and find time to make art, something magical was brewing on my behalf.
 You know how it’s popular to specify “this or something better” when affirming your goals and manifesting your dreams?
 Well, that “something better” was being prepared for me, behind the scenes in the cosmic kitchen.

 Before, I had desperately needed to express my creative soul in a culture that, at the time, just didn’t seem interested.
 But now, my self-selected spiritual curriculum was providing the vital support I needed.
 And it opened doors that I didn’t even realize were there.
 I tapped into the infinite!
 I read and studied and meditated as if my life depended on it (well, it sort of did).
 I journaled everything.
 I invented programs for myself.
 I tracked what worked and what didn’t.
 I was able to produce very powerful innovative tools for manifestation and self-actualization.

 A shift happened.
-I became far more interested in the spiritual material than in painting or music.
+I became far more interested in the spiritual material than in art.
 At one point, the major light bulb moment arrived: it turns out that my life’s mission involves much more than art alone.
 I am here to leverage my artistic talents in the service of others.

 There is nothing more joyful than knowing what your soul’s path is and knowing that both your feet are planted squarely on it.
 I’m acting on divine inspiration, and that feels far better than ego gratification ever could.